thegreatwall123/public_html/README.md

 ## 7th Step
 Download the public_html file from https://github.com/thegreatwall123/public_html.git
+(Click the green code button and click download zip) Unzip it.

 ## 8th Step
-Move the public_html file to the htdocs folder that was automatically created by the Xampp installation.
+Move the public_html-main file to the htdocs folder that was automatically created by the Xampp installation.
-Found at C://xampp/htdocs. (public_html should not have any files between it and htdocs)
+Usually found in your C drive at C://xampp/htdocs. (public_html-main should not have any files between it and htdocs)

 ## 9th Step
-Go to localhost/public_html/
+In your browser go to localhost/public_html-main/

+## Comments